david-slatinek/kf34/README.md

 <br>

 In addition, the system uses the following sensors:
-- MAX30102 - heart-rate and oxygen level
+- MAX30102 - heart rate and oxygen level
 - AD8232 - ECG
 - MAX30205 - body temperature